This course has theoretical and practical components that participants must successfully complete.

 |Start Date||End Date||Location||Book Now|

-Successful completion of the assessment requirements will provide participants with a statement of attainment issued by SETS (RTO Code 52334) for MSMWHS217 Gas test atmospheres.
+After successful completion of this course, the candidate will be issued with a statement of attainment issued by SETS (RTO Code 52334) for MSMPER200 Work in accordance with an issued permit, MSMPER205 Enter confined space and MSMWHS217 Gas test atmospheres.

 This course can be conducted at IFAP’s North Lake (WA) training facility or at any facility that has a suitable classroom and training area.